tilburgsciencehub/website/content/building-blocks/configure-your-computer/statistics-and-computation/latex.md

  -->

- ### Verifying that the installation was successful
+ ### Check your Installation

- To verify that Lyx has been correctly installed and configured via your PATH settings, open a **new** terminal interface and enter:
+ To verify that LyX has been correctly installed and configured via your PATH settings, open a **new** terminal interface and enter:

  ```bash